-Seran de Leede works on the topics of women, gender, and political violence as an independent researcher.
-Her research interests include the involvement of women in violent extremist groups and the relevance of gender in understanding and countering/preventing violent extremism.
+Seran de Leede is a doctoral candidate working on the topics of women, gender, and political violence as an independent researcher.
+Her research interests include the involvement of women in violent extremist groups and the relevance of gender in understanding and countering or preventing violent extremism.
 In her recent publications, she explored the motivations of women joining far-right extremist groups and lessons learned from German exit/prevent programmes aimed at far-right extremist women; the role of women in De Rode Jeugd (The Red Youth, a violent radical Left group active in the Netherlands in the 1970s); the position of Afghan women towards the Taliban; the relevance of adopting a gender perspective in efforts aimed to counter/prevent violent extremism; the motivations and roles of Western women supporting the Islamic State (ISIS); and the roles (and relevance) of women in jihadist groups from a historical perspective.
-Most recently, she co-edited a special issue for the Central Asia Program on the effect of gender structures and dynamics on violent extremism in the Central Asia region, and she co-authored a toolkit for professionals working with Islamist radicalised women and girls.
+Most recently, she co-edited a special issue for the Central Asia Programme on the effect of gender structures and dynamics on violent extremism in the Central Asia region, and she co-authored a toolkit for professionals working with Islamist-radicalised women and girls.

 Christopher R. Fardan holds a PhD from The University of Manchester and is currently a research fellow at The University of Oslo.
 His doctoral thesis draws on multi-sited ethnographic fieldwork in Norway, including participant observation and in-depth interviews.
 Specifically, Fardan explores mobilisation and recruitment into extreme organisations and puts emphasis on the importance of understanding identity formation amongst nationalist actors as well as emotive group-level dynamics and the link between beliefs and action.
 Today, Fardan works on the EU-funded research project, DRIVE, which explores the role of social exclusion in the light of polarising ideas, values and beliefs in Northwest Europe.